NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Bonus.
 **************************

 For an additional analysis of the training dataset, you can decode it using an already trained model.
-Train examples with high error rate (WER > 50%) are very likely to be problematic files.
-It is better to remove them from the training set because a model is able to train text even for almost empty audio.
+Train examples with a high error rate (WER > 50%) are likely to be problematic files.
+Removing them from the training set is better because a model can train text even for almost empty audio.
 We do not want this behavior from the ASR model.